commissure/redbox-react/README.md

 ### `editorScheme` `[?string]`
-If a filename in the stack trace is local, the component can create the link to open your editor using this scheme eg: `subl` to create `subl://open?url=file:///filename`.
+If a filename in the stack trace is local, the component can create the link to open your editor using this scheme eg:
+  - `subl` to create `subl://open?url=file:///filename`.
+  - or `vscode` to create
+    `vscode://file/filename`.

 ### `useLines` `[boolean=true]`
 Line numbers in the stack trace may be unreliable depending on the